A Bit of History of “Stenciling”, One of the Oldest Drawing Techniques.

 There are so many patterns and designs of stencils that it is easy to find one that suits your taste and decor.
 If you are considering a stencil project, and are unable to find what you are looking for, you can contact us.
 We will be able to cut a stencil of any pattern and of any size to make your project a success.
 You can order a stencil of your design by filling out a very simple form.

 Though stenciling is fun and easy to do, you will have more success if you do a bit of research to learn about the right kinds of brushes and paints to use with stenciling technique.
-We offer Phenomena Paints, Easy Chalk Mineral Paint, which is perfect for stenciling as it is thicker and sets quickly, to reduce bleeding under the stencil.
+We offer Phenomena Paints, Decorative Paint, which is perfect for stenciling as it is thicker and sets quickly, to reduce bleeding under the stencil.

 Home Furnishings by NLD is furniture decorative and painting company based in Niagara Falls, Ontario and can take painted furniture to the next level with a deft artistic touch.